OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

     The CDW's team of statisticians, database administrators, and EMR experts have started to work with OU Physicians to provide location-level and patient-level forecasts.

-1. [**Hadoop**](http://hadoop.apache.org/) is a common foundation for big data analytics.
-It allows an operation (such as estimating a statistical model) to execute across multiple machines with local, nonshared data.
-The CDW's current projects have analyzed (relatively) tidy rectangular datasets that are adequately accommodated by [R](http://cran.rstudio.com/) and SQL Server.
-However, future projects will involve more intense analysis of larger hierarchical structures containing unstructured text.
-These tasks are better accommodated by Hadoop because the operations are more flexible, and are not constrained by the RAM of a single machine.

 1. [**i2b2**](https://www.i2b2.org/) is the NIH-funded open-source informatics warehouse deployed in many translational research centers.
 Potentially it replaces most of column 3, or potentially it consumes data from column 3 (as suggested by a fellow OSCTR university with i2b2) and becomes essentially a huge project cache in column 5.

     Many teams have requested to be included in the CDW's pilot projects, and the volume of authorized researchers and practitioners on campus is expected to rapidly increase over the next five years.
 The interface of i2b2 will accommodate this growth, because its interface design and support documentation has already received much more investment than our single campus could ever invest in ours.
 A campus instance of i2b2 will leverage knowledge and effort from inside and outside the OUHSC campus.

-    The CDW development team has been evaluating i2b2 since the beginning, and chose to delay its deployment because most of the initial lessons were independent of the column 3 implementation (such as learning the schema of the column 1 sources).
+    The CDW development team has been evaluating i2b2 since the planning stage, and chose to delay its deployment because most of the initial lessons are independent of the column 3 implementation (such as learning the schema of the column 1 sources).
 These lessons are still applicable when i2b2 is incorporated.

-1. [TriNetX](https://www.trinetx.com/) is a health sciences research organizations that uses i2b2 to connect investigators on a campus to larger research projects, particularly pharmaceutical trials.
+1. [**TriNetX**](https://www.trinetx.com/) is a health sciences research organizations that uses i2b2 to connect investigators on a campus to larger research projects, particularly pharmaceutical trials.
 Collaborating with TriNetX should provide more research opportunities for investigators and more revenue streams for the university.

-    * its existence will expose our CDW staff to other approaches and institutions, so we can learn
+1. [**Hadoop**](http://hadoop.apache.org/) is a common foundation for big data analytics.
+It allows an operation (such as estimating a statistical model) to execute across multiple machines with local, nonshared data.
+The CDW's current projects have analyzed (relatively) tidy rectangular datasets that are adequately accommodated by [R](http://cran.rstudio.com/) and SQL Server.
+However, future projects will involve more intense analysis of larger hierarchical structures containing unstructured text.
+These tasks are better accommodated by Hadoop because the operations are more flexible, and are not constrained by the RAM of a single machine.

+1. **De-identified Section** Vanderbilt's system is divided into a section with patient-identified data, and different section without PHI.
+The first section is necessary for most research, but the section helps generate research *proposals* faster.
+Because PHI has been removed, less regulation and oversight is required for each inquiry, which otherwise can takes weeks or months (especially if answering one questions begs a series of others, which requires repeated trips through the IRB).
+Researchers can obtain counts (*e.g.*, of the patients with a certain combination of diagnoses) quickly as to gauge the feasibility of their proposed research.
+The CDW development team will implement this capability following the deployment of i2b2.  (i2b2 provides much of this already, such as the "[Patient Count Plug-in](https://www.i2b2.org/software/files/PDF/current/PatientCount_Functional_Specification.pdf)")

 -------------

 Possible Future Capabilities
 =================================================
 The following capabilities have been discussed as beneficial to the campus.
 They are not prioritized to be included in the next wave of CDW development, but this could be influenced by new needs and/or funding.
 The CDW has been designed so that these features could be incorporated in the future, and not require breaking changes to the existing architecture.
+Here are some additional capabilities that we might incorporate in the future.
+If you anticipate a need that is not addressed by the current plan and these additional capabilities, please tell us.

 1. **Provenance**: Currently, once a data point is accepted by the warehouse, it's history is erased.
 In other words, it's not possible to tell if a value came from data source A, B, or C.  The origin/history may need to be retained in the warehouse, in order to meet regulatory or research needs.

 1. **Selectively Updating the Cache**:  For the pilots, the PI data cache cannot have a portion of the data updated.
 Everything must be erased and updated with the current state of the warehouse.
 This is undesirable, because any changes made to the cache would be lost as well.
 In the future, we'd like the users to have the ability to both (a) modify their cache while (b) receive updates from the warehouse.

 1. **[GPC](http://www.gpcnetwork.org/)**
-    * similar to TriNetX, its existence will expose our CDW staff to other approaches and institutions.
-It improves our existing infrastructure (by giving us access to existing pipeline code) and giving us smoother pathway access to the GPC repository of data.
+    * This collaborative shares data, and is facilitated by each member's i2b2 installation.
+Similar to TriNetX, joining the GPC will expose our CDW staff to other approaches and institutions.
+It improves our existing infrastructure (by giving us access to existing pipeline code) and providing smoother access to the GPC's repository of data.

 -------------